codefinity/oeuvre/README.md

 Feature: ResetPassword

-Scenario: Reset password on clicking the link in the Reset password EMail sent and supplying the new password and retype password
+Scenario: Reseting the password using the Link sent in the EMail
 	Given that I have received the reset password EMail with the reset link When I click on the link
 	And supply the new password
 	And the retype password
 	Then my password should be reset to the new password

+Scenario: Reseting the password when the link in the EMail has Expired
+	Given that I have received the reset password EMail with the reset link When I click on the link which is Expired
+	Then I should not be able to reset my password

 ```